 Anette Olsen, Managing Director of Bonheur ASA and Proprietor of Fred.
 Olsen & Co. said: "30 years ago, our journey in renewables started in Scotland.
 Today, Fred.
 Olsen related companies employ more than 350 people in Scotland.
 Our focus has always been to create local value, and together with Vattenfall we are confident that we can build on our joint presence in Scotland and deliver offshore wind with considerable local benefits.

 Fred.
-Olsen Renewables is a developer, owner and operator of renewable energy with a strong history, with 12 operating wind farms and a total project pipeline of ~4 GW in onshore and offshore wind energy.
-The company is one of the leading independent renewable energy producers in the UK and has been developing and operating wind farms in Scotland since the mid-1990's, incl. bringing forward Scotland's first consented wind farm.
+Olsen Renewables is a developer, owner and operator of renewable energy with a strong history, with 12 operating wind farms and a total project pipeline of ~4 GW in onshore and offshore wind.
+The company is one of the leading independent renewable power producers in the UK and has been developing and operating wind farms in Scotland since the mid-1990's, incl. bringing forward Scotland's first consented wind farm.
 Fred.
-Olsen-related companies employ more than 2000 people within renewable energy and have in-depth experience from offshore wind, i.a. through Fred.
+Olsen-related companies employ more than 2000 people within renewables and have in-depth experience from offshore wind, i.a. through Fred.
 Olsen Renewables' offshore wind development activities in Ireland, Norway and the US and through the wind service companies Fred.
 Olsen Windcarrier and Global Wind Service.